 The Truth About Placement Testing

 We know that testing may seem like a waste of time or even a little scary.
 But we need the information to help you identify courses that will prepare you to be successful and that will lead to your graduation.
 You want to do your best so that you can place as high as possible.
 If you place lower than your actual skill level, you may need to take an extra class.
+To avoid taking an extra class, this is what you must do:

 PREPARE TO DO YOUR BEST